 - ► Minn.
-Stat § 609A. - During 2023 legislative session there were major changes to statutory expungements in Minnesota - ► Addition of automatic expungements effective Jan 1, 2025 - Expansion of petitioned-for expungements already in effect - Changes to pardon process already in effect - We will explain rules under these new changes
+Stat § 609A. - During 2023 legislative session there were major changes to statutory expungements in Minnesota - Addition of automatic expungements effective Jan 1, 2025, but not live yet - Expansion of petitioned-for expungements already in effect - Changes to pardon process already in effect - We will explain rules under these new changes